bioinfologics/w2rap/README.md

 ## Step 6: Scaffolding
 [[back to top]](#w2rap-the-wgs-wheat-robust-assembly-pipeline)

-The executables s\_prepare, s\_map and s\_scaff are modified versions of the prepare, map and scaff stages of the [SOAPdenovo](http://soap.genomics.org.cn/soapdenovo.html) pipeline which are more configurable and thus better suited to complex genomes.
+The executables s\_prepare, s\_map and s\_scaffold are modified versions of the prepare, map and scaffold stages of the [SOAPdenovo](http://soap.genomics.org.cn/soapdenovo.html) pipeline which are more configurable and thus better suited to complex genomes.

 ### a) Make a SOAPdenovo config file.
 It is important to use both the PE and LMP reads to scaffold.